Updated on 2025-08-22 GMT+08:00

 kubectl edit pod po-nginx-btv4j

-The example command yields the same effect as the following command:
+The example command yields the same effect as the following commands:

 explain

-The explain command views documents or reference documents.
+The explain command gets documents or other references.

 Example: